Home office renovation

 - Finishing touches.
 Curtains or blinds, ornamental vases, and wall art can give your office a sophisticated appearance.

-If you’re going in for a major home office construction or renovation, a few simple precautions could prevent a disaster, so…
+If you’re going in for a major home office renovation, a few simple precautions could prevent a disaster, so…

 - Do a clear-out.
 Think about which non-essential parts of your office you can box up, label, and stow away during the refit.